-Campus E-Mail Account: Galveston College provides students with access to the following free campus e-mail account: whitecaps.gc.edu.
+Campus E-Mail Account: Galveston College provides students with the following free campus e-mail account: whitecaps.gc.edu.
 This is the method faculty, staff, and administrators use to contact students.
 These accounts are created the first week of every semester/session.
-Students can access their e-mail account and default password by logging into Campus Online.
-Students will be prompted to change the password the first time they log into their e-mail accounts to ensure privacy.
+Students can access their e-mail account and default password by logging into their Whitecaps Portal.
+Students will be prompted to change the password the first time they log into their e-mail accounts.